jcpst/run-task/README.md

 $ node run bar foobar ...
 ```

-If you don't provide a task argument, it will display the available tasks
+> If you don't provide a task argument, it will display the available tasks

 ### Suggestions

-* name your functions whatever you want the task names to be, that way you can
+* Name your functions whatever you want the task names to be, that way you can
   take advantage of the [property shorthand][1].
+The object parameters are then
+  just a list of exported functions.
-* name the file containing the tasks `run.js`, that way you can call
+* Name the file containing the tasks `run.js`, so that tasks are called like
-  `node run [task]`, which will feel familiar to those used to `npm run [task]`
+  `node run [task]`.

-### Example
+### Examples

 ```javascript
 // filename: run.js